Alburquerque Church: Ceiling

 Ray Francia painted the ceiling of the church from April 12 to August 3, 1932.
 His signature is on one side of the choirloft.

-Other Interior Details
+Other interior details

 Pillars made of large tree trunks masked by metal sheets march down the aisle of the church.
 It is being argued that these pillars date back to the original 1880 structure.

 Choirloft

 The choirloft can be reached from the second floor of the convent by crossing the arcade.
 A stairway from the choirloft leads down to the nave of the church.
 Another staircase in the center leads up to the bell tower.

-Bell Tower
+Bell tower

 The bell tower is quadrangular and was constructed in the early decades of the 20th century.
-Three patron saints of the parishare inscribed among the bells: Santa Monica, San Agustin and "Calipay" (Joy).
+Three patron saints of the parish are inscribed among the bells: Santa Monica, San Agustin and "Calipay" (Joy).